 This does not mean, of course, that as a secret agent you may or should place yourself above the law of the country in which you are operating or that you may commit any number of offenses as you go along, whenever it seems convenient.
 Just the contrary; an agent in he field must carefully avoid committing even a minor infraction.
 No parking ticket, no jumping onto a moving train, no crossing the street where it says one shouldn’t.
 Save your lawbreaking for the big moment when your assignment calls for it, and then do just as much of it as you have to do and no more.
 And if there is a way of doing what you have to do legally, do it.
 Committing a crime for the fun of it is stupid and dangerous.

-W hile the secret agent should avoid breaking the law as much as possible, he must be prepared to do as much of it as may be necessary whenever the need arises.
+While a good spy should avoid breaking the law as much as possible, he must be prepared to do as much of it as may be necessary whenever the need arises.
 Your reply to this question will indicate the degree of your readiness to turn to crime in a good cause.

 Question 7: Friendship